civican/legisinfo/42-1/bills/C-69/bill_text.md

     the implementation of the mitigation measures that the Minister takes into account in making a determination under paragraph `60`(1)(a), or that the Governor in Council takes into account in making a determination under section `62`, other than those the implementation of which the Minister is satisfied will be ensured by another person or by a jurisdiction; and

-    the implementation of a follow-up program **and, if the Minister considers it appropriate, an adaptive management plan**.
+    the implementation of a follow-up program and, if the Minister considers it appropriate, an adaptive management plan.

 ### Decision Statement